-Our subject this year is ‘Circles of Belonging’.
-During the year, the children and Rabbi met once a week for learning and active experiences about themselves, their community and Am Israel.
-For each circle, they added relevant Jewish symbols and ideas, and ways to practice our responsibility as adults.
+During the year, the children and Rabbi meet once a week for learning and active experiences about themselves, their community and Am Israel.
+Our children add relevant Jewish symbols and ideas, and ways to practice their responsibility as adults.

 - The Negev – Know your habitat.